Rivalakmalll/Portfolio-master/README.md

 ## TL;DR

- credit Source for this website thx to  [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+ credit Source for this website To [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
 Thanks!

 ## Built With